 When a person is waiting for their best long term housing option to be ready, they may need interim or temporary housing.
 The NDIS may fund STA or MTA for this time.

 So it’s really important to think about STA and MTA in relation to the person's long term housing.
 The person, their family, guardians, health and disability professionals, support provider agencies and housing provider agencies can do these 6 things.
-They might not be in this order, and with Covid-19 in our world, they might be done quicker than usual, but they all should be done:
+They might not be in this order, but they all should be done:

 When a person is stuck in hospital and their long-term housing option is not currently available This could be because they are: